-Dr. Peck's third book, What Return Can I Make?
-Dimensions of the Christian Experience, was published by Simon & Schuster in December of 1985.
+Dr. Peck's third book, What Return Can I Make?: The Dimensions of the Christian Experience, was published by Simon & Schuster in December of 1985.
 It contains Marilyn Von Waldner's singing as well as Dr. Peck's essays and audio commentary.
-It was republished by Harpers (San Francisco) in the fall of 1995, under the new title, Gifts For the Journey: Treasures of the Christian Life, and is being republished again by Renaissance Press.
+It was republished by Harpers (San Francisco) in the fall of 1995, under the new title, Gifts for the Journey: Treasures of the Christian Life, and is being republished again by Renaissance Press.

 A fourth book entitled The Different Drum: Community Making and Peace, was published in June 1987 by Simon & Schuster and is recognized as another ground breaking contribution to the behavioral sciences.

-Further Along the Road Less Traveled, a collection of Dr. Peck's edited lectures (1979-1993) was published by Simon & Schuster in October 1993.
+Further Along the Road Less Traveled: The Unending Journey Towards Spiritual Growth, a collection of Dr. Peck's edited lectures (1979-1993) was published by Simon & Schuster in October 1993.